 With the COVID-19, some sports aggregators, like ClassPass started to offer online classes.

 Examples: ClassPass, Gympic

 Fitness brand websites are promo- websites of a certain brand that wants to promote their business.
 Typically, this kind of website has some general information users need to know about their gym or a studio.
 Such sites aim to

 - showcase their services and areas of expertise

 - best professional trainers and the timetable of classes

 Examples: Phive, Studio Fitness

-Fitness websites are websites not only have features of brand websites but also offer a range of additional services for fitness and a healthy lifestyle.
+Fitness websites are websites not only have features of brand websites but also offer a range of additional services for workouts and a healthy lifestyle.

-Whilst fitness apps tend to target a very specific niche, like nutrition or activity tracking, online fitness websites often specialize in providing users with as many services as possible.
+Whilst workout apps tend to target a very specific niche, like nutrition or activity tracking, online sports sites often specialize in providing clients with as many services as possible.
 Usually, they include:

 - Online personal or group training